eriklong95/eesh/laboratory/experiments/experiment3.md

 First, try making the child process execute other well-known programs e.g. `ls`.
 Try passing options too e.g. `ls -l`.

+Next, recall that we have seen that you can terminate a process using `kill [PID]`.
+Try making the child process terminate the parent process.

 Finally, consider that the executable that we have compiled from `execute_svp.c` is also an honest-to-God program.
 So, we could make the child process execute that.
 What do you think will happen?
 Will the program terminate?
 When?

-Can the child process kill the parent process?